mathdigilab/mathdigilab.github.io/docs/Prepare/Coding Interviews/Coding.md

 ---
 layout: default
-title: LeetCode
+title: Coding Interviews
 has_children: false
+parent: Prepare
-nav_order: 3
+nav_order: 1
-permalink: docs/leetcode
+permalink: docs/prepare/coding-interviews
 ---

-# LeetCode
+# Coding Interviews
 {: .no_toc }

 LeetCode is a platform to practice coding problems.
 It has a huge collection of problems asked in various coding interviews.
 It is a great place to practice coding problems and get familiar with the topics in data structures and algorithms.